isawangyx/tp/docs/UserGuide.md

 <br>

-### Editing a customer: `pedit`
+### Editing a patron: `pedit`

-Edits the details of the customer identified by the index number in the displayed customers list.
+Edits the details of the patron identified by the index number in the displayed patrons list.
 Existing values will be overwritten by the input values.

 Format: